Merlion Architecture

 Records the dimension of the training data as

-on the exogenous data if any are given.
-We also record the dimension of the exogenous data asmodel.exog_dim
+model.exog_transformon the exogenous data if any are given.
+We also record the dimension of the exogenous data asmodel.exog_dim.

 For anomaly detection, model.get_anomaly_score(time_series, time_series_prev)